kchapelier/node-datafilter/README.md

 ## API reference

-### Operator list
+### Default operators

 * greater than (or >) : Check that the field is greater than the value
 * greater than equal (or >=) : Check that the field is greater than or equal to the value
 * less than (or <) : Check that the field is lower than the value
-* less than equal (or <=) : Check that the field is greater than or equal to the value
+* less than equal (or <=) : Check that the field is lower than or equal to the value
 * equal : Check that the field is equal to the value
 * strict equal (or ===) : Check that the field is strictly equal to the value
 * contains : Check that the field is a string and contains the value
 * array contains : Check that the field is an array and contains the value
-* regexp : Test a field against a RegExp object
+* regexp : Test the field against a RegExp object

 ### Operator negation and multiple values